garden-io/garden/docs/reference/config.md

   # guide](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories) for details.
   exclude:

 # A list of output values that the project should export.
-These are exported by the `garden outputs` command,
+These are exported by the `garden get outputs` command,
 # as well as when referencing a project as a sub-project within another project.
 #
 # You may use any template strings to specify the values, including references to provider outputs, module